An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Severe drop in white blood cell count (neutropenia), which can increase the risk for infections

-- Reduction of blood platelets (thrombocytopenia), which can lead to bruising
+- Reduction of blood platelets (thrombocytopenia), which can lead to bruising or severe bleeding

 - Reduction in red blood cell count (anemia), which can cause shortness of breath and fatigue